Turkish invasion of Cyprus: Declaration of the Turkish Republic of Northern Cyprus

-In 1983 the Turkish Cypriot assembly declared independence of the Turkish Republic of Northern Cyprus.
-Immediately upon this declaration Britain convened a meeting of the United Nations Security Council to condemn the declaration as "legally invalid".
+In 1983, the Turkish Cypriot assembly declared independence of the Turkish Republic of Northern Cyprus.
+Immediately upon this declaration, Britain convened a meeting of the United Nations Security Council to condemn the declaration as "legally invalid".
 United Nations Security Council Resolution 541 (1983) considered the "attempt to create the Turkish Republic of Northern Cyprus is invalid, and will contribute to a worsening of the situation in Cyprus".
-It went on to state that it "considers the declaration referred to above as legally invalid and calls for its withdrawal".
+The non-binding Resolution 1983/541 went on to state that it "considers the declaration referred to above as legally invalid and calls for its withdrawal".

 In the following year UN resolution 550 (1984) condemned the "exchange of Ambassadors" between Turkey and the TRNC and went on to add that the Security Council "considers attempts to settle any part of Varosha by people other than its inhabitants as inadmissible and calls for the transfer of this area to the administration of the United Nations".

 Neither Turkey nor the TRNC have complied with the above resolutions and Varosha remains uninhabited.
 In 2017, Varosha's beach was opened to be exclusively used by Turks (Turkish-Cypriots and Turkish nationals).

 On 22 July 2010, United Nations' International Court of Justice decided that "International law contains no prohibition on declarations of independence".
 In response to this non-legally-binding direction, German Foreign Minister Guido Westerwelle said it "has nothing to do with any other cases in the world" including Cyprus, whereas some researchers stated the decision of ICJ provided the Turkish Cypriots an option to be used.